 A brief (not to exceed two pages) clearly identified and separately attached statement, which describes the relevant skills and experience you possess that demonstrates your ability to perform the duties of the Director of Business Services at Cabrillo Community College given the fiscal challenges facing California Community College Districts.
 What are the most critical issues you will address in your first six months as Director?

 **If any of the above materials are not submitted with your application packet, your materials will be deemed incomplete and will not be forwarded to the committee for screening.

 Please notify the Human Resources Department if you require any special accommodation(s) in meeting these requirements.

 Selection Procedure: Applications will be reviewed by a search committee, which will determine the applicants to invite for interviews based on appraisal of qualifications as documented by application materials submitted.
 Meeting the posted requirements does not guarantee an invitation for an interview.

-Candidates selected for employment with Cabrillo College must agree to be fingerprinted, provide current tuberculosis screening results, provide proof of eligibility for employment in the United States and present a valid Social Security card upon hire.
+Candidates selected for employment with Cabrillo College must agree to be fingerprinted, provide current tuberculosis screening results, provide proof of eligibility for employment in the United States and present a valid Social Security card and driver's license upon hire.

-Application Deadline: Application and attached required materials must be successfully submitted by 11:59 p.m. on: Wednesday, January 23, 2019.
-All completed applications received by this date will receive a full screening; however, applications will be accepted until the position is filled.
+Application Deadline: Application and attached required materials must be successfully submitted by 11:59 p.m. on: Tuesday, June 18, 2019

 Cabrillo College seeks applications from all qualified individuals.
 It is the continuing goal of Cabrillo College to hire and retain staff that reflect the rich diversity and cultural heritage of the college district and its student body.